This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Tailgating Snacks Month is so much fun around my house!
 We’re talking about all these super yummy ideas, and my husband is really getting into all these snacks!
-(I guess that’s not really a big surprise!
-I mean, who doesn’t love a tasty snack!)
+I guess that’s not really a big surprise!
+I mean, who doesn’t love a tasty snack!

 How will you eat your Pretzel Buns?

 They’re really easy to make, especially if you have a bread machine.
-Just toss in all your wet ingredients into the bread machine, followed by the dry ingredients, ending with the yeast.

 Then, let the machine do all the kneading and rising for you.